-Oysters on the half shell; one of the world’s simplest, oldest, and most satisfying meals.
+Oysters on the half shell—one of the world’s simplest, oldest, and most satisfying meals.
 Even though they don’t require cooking or seasoning, oysters are among the most intimidating DIY foodie adventures.
-At Metropolitan Market, our fishmongers source the best oysters from the Pacific Northwest, so you can trust you’ll get fresh, high-quality seafood every time.
-And it turns out that almost anyone can learn to shuck an oyster.
+At Metropolitan Market, our fishmongers source the best oysters from the Pacific Northwest so you can trust that you’ll get fresh, high-quality seafood every time.
+And it turns out, almost anyone can learn to shuck an oyster.
 All it takes to bring raw oysters to your dinner table is confidence, practice, and a little “research.”

 As with wine, the best kind of oyster is the kind you like—and there’s no better way to learn than tasting.
 If you’re new to oysters, buy an array, it'll be fun to try them all.
 (Here’s your chance for rigorous “research.”)
 Keep track and make note of which oysters you find tastiest and easiest to open.
 Observe how briny (or salty) the oyster tastes, how much liquid (or oyster “liquor”) is inside each shell, and how plump and meaty each oyster seems.

-When you buy oysters, plan how you’re going to serve them—straight up (which is the best way to appreciate their flavor), with simple lemon wedges, or something a little unusual, like our Ginger Ponzu Mignonette.
+When you buy oysters, plan how you’re going to serve them: straight up (which is the best way to appreciate their flavor), with simple lemon wedges, or with something a little unusual, like our Ginger Ponzu Mignonette.
 A crisp white wine is always a good addition.
 No matter what type you pick, refrigerate your oysters immediately in a container with a perforated lid and a damp towel.
-Oysters can survive up to two days this way but discard any that opened by themselves before you begin shucking.
+Oysters can survive up to two days this way.
+Discard any that open by themselves before you begin shucking.

 Some of Our Favorite Oysters